Academic Regulations

 Unexcused Absences

 All absences that are not documented as excused absences are considered unexcused absences.
-Faculty members may deny a student the opportunity to make up some or all of the work missed due to unexcused absence(s).
-However, the faculty members do have the discretion to grant a student permission to make up any missed academic work for an unexcused absence.
-The faculty member may consider the student's class performance, as well as their attendance, in the decision.
+Faculty members may deny a student the opportunity to make up some or all work missed due to an unexcused absence(s).
+However, faculty members have discretion to grant a student permission to make up any missed academic work for an unexcused absence.
+The faculty member may consider the student’s class performance and attendance in the decision.

 Withdrawal from School